What is the Animal Health Committee (AHC)?

 Publication date: August 2016

 In early 2015, AHC reviewed the coordination of national animal health laboratory functions after the Subcommittee on Animal Health Laboratory Standards and its working groups were dissolved in December 2014.
-The Department of Agriculture and Water Resources is a member of AHC and has summarised the key outcomes of the AHC review in the report, including new arrangements for national laboratory functions.
+The Department of Agriculture is a member of AHC and has summarised the key outcomes of the AHC review in the report, including new arrangements for national laboratory functions.